 Current students and new applicants from Sponsoring Missions have first priority for admission.

 Current and new students of KCA staff.

-Current and new students from families who speak English as a second language (ESL).
-KCA does not typically admit ESL students beyond the fourth grade.
+Current and new students from local families who speak English as a foreign language (EFL), with priority determined by English placement testing.

 Special circumstances may dictate that we limit class size and composition in order to achieve the academic objectives set by the school board.

 Parent Partnership with KCA

 Before a student is admitted, parents should understand and agree with KCA’s Christian philosophy of education.
 They must agree to a partnership relationship with KCA in the education and training of their child/children.
-Parents also agree to fulfill their financial obligations to the institution.
+Parents also must promise to fulfill their financial commitments to the institution.
 Parents must sign an Annual Parent Agreement with KCA.